-A private company, known as Green Deal Provider, provides you with a loan to pay for some or all of the cost of installing energy improvements in your home, as well as arranging the installation itself.
+A private company, known as a Green Deal Provider, provides a loan to pay for some or all of the cost of installing energy improvements in your home, as well as arranging the installation itself.
 You then repay the loan, which will include interest, through a charge added to your electricity bill.
 The amount you can borrow is limited by what a typical energy user might save on their energy bills from installing the improvements - so a Green Deal loan may not cover the full cost of the installation.

 Where can I get more information?

 You can find more information on all aspects of the Green Deal by contacting the Energy Saving Advice Service on 0300 123 1234.
 You can find further details and search here for assessors, providers and installers.

 Under ECO, the big six energy suppliers are required to help householders save on their energy bills and carbon emissions.